intellifi-nl/webapi-doc/README.md

 locations
 ---------
 The locations resource allows you to create, read and update the definitions for your locations.
-A location couples an Intellifi spots to a geographic position and label.
+A location couples Intellifi spots to a geographic position and label.

 In a way the Intellifi spot 'triggers' an location.
 If a spot detects an item then it allows the location to perceive.
 An antenna that is connected to the Intellifi spot may also trigger a location (this is also called a virtual spot).
 It's even possible to define other locations as trigger.
 You must define 1 or more triggers on a location.
 You can use as many triggers as you like.
 This powerfull concept allows you to define multiple locatons with one spot, or on the other hand: multiple spots in one bigger location.